What is spoon-feeding a lawn?

 Spoon feeding your lawn is the act of fertilizing your turf more frequently with smaller amounts of nitrogen per 1,000 square feet.
 Generally, a standard application, or full bag rate, of fertilization can be upwards of one pound (1 lb.) of Nitrogen per 1,000 square feet.
 Spoon feeding is applying half or less than half of the typical rates.
 Somewhere between 0.1 – 0.5 lbs. of N per 1,000 square feet, applied weekly or biweekly can be considered as spoon-feeding.
 See below for some examples.

-- 1 Tablespoon per 1,000 ft2 every week, or biweekly
+- 1 ounce per 1,000 ft2 every week, or biweekly

-Spoon Feeding Milorganite
+Spoon Feeding 24-0-6 Flagship

-- Approximately 4 lbs. of Milorganite per 1,000 ft2 to deliver ~1/4 lbs. of Nitrogen per 1,000 ft2 every 10-14 days
+- A little more than 1 lb. of Flagship per 1,000 ft2 to deliver ~1/4 lbs. of Nitrogen per 1,000 ft2 every 10-14 days

 Questions about how much Nitrogen is in your fertilizer?
 Use our free online nitrogen calculator.

 Spoon feeding your lawn can be very beneficial.
-By applying low amounts of fertilizer and nitrogen to your lawn and soil, you can deliver smaller amounts of nutrients more frequently without worrying about excessive top-growth.
+By applying low amounts of fertilizer and nitrogen to your lawn and soil, you can deliver smaller amounts of nutrients more frequently without worrying about excessive top growth.

 Since we’re experiencing so much rain and humidity, virtually everyone in the Northeast is experiencing some sort of lawn disease or fungus.
-Applying fungicides like Heritage G – which contains both azoxystrobin and propicanizole – to begin arresting the fungus is step 1.
+Applying fungicides like Heritage G – which contains both azoxystrobin and propiconazole – to begin arresting the lawn fungus is step 1.

-I hope this is a good explanation of spoon feeding!
+I hope this is a good explanation of spoon-feeding!
 Please leave a comment below if it was helpful, or if you have anything else to add.